written by Violette Ayad, Thomas De Angelis, Chika Ikogwe and Jordan Shea

 In the 60s, a family from The Philippines arrived.

-A Lebanese family came as migrants to the street in the 80s
+A Middle Eastern family came as migrants to the street in the 80s

 And then, in the new millennium, a family from Nigeria moved in.

 Using that history as inspiration, this play is about a single house and its occupants through the years.
 Over four acts, all set in a semi-fictionalised house on Boundary Rd, each of those acts will be written by a different playwright, and will tell the story of a different family from a specific wave of immigration.

 Each playwright involved in this project will write one act that correlates to their particular cultural heritage and its respective wave of immigration.

 The result is an examination of cultural assimilation, and Australian immigration throughout history.

 This production will play at The Old 505 Theatre in Newtown.